wp-plugins/advanced-content-pagination/readme.txt

 Perfect solution for long post pagination.
 This plugin creates fully customizable pagination buttons for posts with multiple pages.

 == Description ==
+Perfect solution for long post pagination.
+This plugin creates fully customizable pagination buttons for posts with multiple pages.

 * Two button layouts with subPage number and title.
 * Special icon on post/page **WYSIWYG** editior to insert manage subPages